stineje/sky130_cds/README.md

    c.To start the process, a Makefile is used.
 Type the following in this order: init, place, cts, postcts hold, route, postroute, signoff.
 For example, you could type, make init to run through a design for the init phase.
 If one would want to just run through route, just type make route and the scripts should run through all the scripts until the end of route provided the other steps have not been initiated.This, of course, is provided there are no errors.<br/>
    d.Any commands run through the pnr are in the LOG subdirectory.
 There is one file that lists the commands (i.e., cmd) and the other that lists output from the command or the log files (i.e., .log).
 Reports are found in the RPT subdirectory.<br/>
    e.To pull up a placed-and-routed design from the route stage , start innovus and type: restoreDesign DBS/route.enc.dat/ mult_seq.
 It is important that the last argument be the top-level design indicated during the synthesis stage.<br/>

+ **Generating a qrcTechfile for PEX using Quantus:** qrcTechfile is a technology file specific to a PDK that is generated from an ict file.
+An ict file contains information about conductors, dielectrics, diffusion, substrate, via and so forth.
+It is created using the specified syntax for each of the commands.
+Techgen -si sky130.ict--> this command simulates simulates the ict files using Techgen to generate a qrcTechfile.